 About Chris Vaisvil

-I am involved in a number of microtonal internet gatherings such as Untwelve where I serve as a board member and help put together microtonal happenings.
-Also I am a member composer for Vox Novus.
+I am involved in a number of microtonal internet gatherings such as the Facebook Xenharmonic Alliance and Microtonal Music and Theory groups.
 As part of my microtonal reach out host full albums of music by other artists and myself, provide Gene Ward Smith an example area for his tuning research, host a ton of examples by myself and others in a lot of different tunings.
 (My offer of web hosting for the music of fellow artists on a case by case basis.
 Please contact me if you have a need and can follow US copyright law.)

 Unless otherwise noted my (Chris Vaisvil’s) music is released under the Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND license.